-For Matt Miller, senior in LAS, technology has become an important part of the way he communicates with his girlfriend of seven months.
+For Matt Millerlb, senior in LAS, technology has become an important part of the way he communicates with his girlfriend of seven months.

-Each day, he communicates with his girlfriend in person but also through phone calls, text messages and pictures on Snpachat.
+Each day, he speaks with his girlfriend in person, through phone calls, text messages and pictures on Snapchat.
 Miller said this communication has helped his relationship grow.

 However, an issue many couples face is knowing how to balance how often they communicate with one another.